maxmuellerecon/Causal-Machine-Learning/README.md

 ## Description

 This contains the code for the final project of the "EPP" course at the University of Bonn. \
-However, this repository is also a starting point for people interested in causal machine learning in python.
+However, this repository is also a starting point for people interested in causal machine learning in python. \
+The first half of the project is dedicated to machine learning in general.
+The second half focuses on causal machine learning. \

 ## Structure

 The class is structured as follows:

 ##### Part 1: Introduction to Machine Learning

 A. Machine Learning Basics \
 &nbsp;&nbsp; A.1.
 Cross Validation \
 &nbsp;&nbsp; A.2.
 Motivating Example: Gradient Boosting Regressor \